QuantEcon/lecture-source-jl/rst_files/fundamental_types.rst

 As with most programming in Julia, it is best to avoid prematurely assuming that ``@views`` will have a significant impact on performance, and stress code clarity above all else

-Another important lesson about views is that they **are not** concrete arrays types
+Another important lesson about views is that they **are not** normal, dense arrays

 .. code-block:: julia